What is MCP for WordPress?

 Why governance is the real story

 A raw list of tools is easy.
 Making that list safe to expose is the hard part, and it is where this plugin spends its effort.
 Nothing is exposed on install.
 You turn abilities on one at a time.
-The agent connects as a real, scoped WordPress user through OAuth or an Application Password, never an admin-equivalent key.
+The agent connects as a real WordPress user through OAuth or an Application Password, never an admin-equivalent key, and it takes that account’s capabilities, so you approve while logged in as the account you want the agent to be.
 A connection only lists the tools its user can run, and every call re-checks that capability before it executes.
-Every call is written to an audit log, refused attempts included, with the argument keys but never the values.
+Every call is written to an audit log, refused attempts included, with the argument keys and the identifiers it touched, never free-text content.

 That combination is the point.
 Tool count is not the pitch.
 The pitch is that you can let an agent touch your site and still know exactly what it is allowed to do, what it did, and what it was stopped from doing.